google/WebFundamentals/src/content/en/updates/2012/01/Getting-Rid-of-Synchronous-XHRs.md

-Note: We expect to [remove support for synchronous use of `XMLHTTPRequest()` during page unloads](https://www.chromestatus.com/feature/4664843055398912) in Chrome in version 80, scheduled to ship early in 2020.
+Note: We expect to [remove support for synchronous use of `XMLHTTPRequest()` during page unloads](https://www.chromestatus.com/feature/4664843055398912) in Chrome in version 88, scheduled to ship in January 2021.

 Heads up!
 The [XMLHttpRequest2 spec](https://www.w3.org/TR/XMLHttpRequest/) was
 recently changed to prohibit sending a synchronous request when